MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 ### Define the scope for copy operations

-Define the scope for copy operations to restrict copy operations to only those from source storage accounts that are within the same Azure AD tenant or that have a [Private Link](/azure/storage/common/storage-network-security) to the same virtual network (VNet) as the destination storage account.
+Define the scope for copy operations to restrict copy operations to only those from source storage accounts that are within the same Microsoft Entra tenant or that have a [Private Link](/azure/storage/common/storage-network-security) to the same virtual network (VNet) as the destination storage account.

 Limiting copy operations to source storage accounts with private endpoints is the most restrictive option and requires that the source storage account has private endpoints enabled.